input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 [^1]: A non-expert reader should not be concerned of what this really means.
 Simply one should trust that extracting sk from pk is computationally hard and that operations over elliptic curve points are associative and cyclic.

+[^2]: A key derivation function can simply be seen as a function that, given a secret seed, derives some secret value in a deterministic way.